cms-tau-pog/TauFW/Plotter/README.md

   return qcdhists
 SampleSet.QCD_OSSS = QCD_OSSS # add as class method of SampleSet
 ```
+The method returns a list of `TH1` histograms that correspond one-to-one to the list of `variables`.
+These histograms are subsequently inserted in the list of MC histograms.

 To use them, specify the method name when using `SampleSet.getstack` or `SampleSet.gethists`:
 ```
 stacks = samples.getstack(variables,selection,method='QCD_OSSS')